 If you have HBP, you can still take steps to prevent the long-term problems it can cause.
 Healthy lifestyle habits (listed above) and medicines can help you live a longer, more active life.

 Children and Teens

 A healthy lifestyle also can help prevent HBP in children and teens.
 Key steps include having a child:

 - Follow a healthy diet that focuses on plenty of fruits, vegetables, and, for children older than 4 years old, low-fat dairy products.
-A healthy diet also is low in saturated and trans fats and salt.
+A healthy diet also is low in salt.

 - Be active for at least 1 to 2 hours per day.
 Limit screen time in front of the TV or computer to 2 hours per day at most.